Written byConnie Yang

 Summary: Guide to fixing the MacBook Trash that won't empty in different scenarios and tell the reasons why you can't empty Mac Trash.
 Also, available ways are offered for you to force empty Trash on Mac. - from iBoysoft

-Usually, you can empty your Trash on Mac by opening the Trash on the Dock and clicking the Empty button in the top right corner.
+Usually, you can empty the Trash on Mac by opening the Mac Trash on the Dock and clicking the Empty button in the top right corner.
 Or, you can right-click the Trash icon on the Dock and select Empty.

 However, your Mac doesn't allow you to empty the files in Trash this time.
 And some of you even receive error messages like one of the followings: